-StorageOS requires certain kernel modules to function, in particular Linux-IO , an open-source implementation of the SCSI target.
+StorageOS requires certain kernel modules to function.
+In particular it requires Linux-IO, an open-source implementation of the SCSI target, on all nodes that will execute StorageOS (usually the workers).

 We require the following modules to be loaded:

-Depending on the distribution, the modules are sometimes shipped as part of the base kernel package, and sometimes in a kernel extras package which requires installation.
+Depending on the distribution, the modules are shipped as part of the base kernel package or as part of a kernel extras package which needs to be installed.

 Ubuntu 16.04/18.04 Generic and Ubuntu 16.04 GCE require extra packages: